 Azure AD: Azure Virtual Desktop uses Azure AD for identity and access management.
 Azure AD integration applies Azure AD security features, such as conditional access, multifactor authentication, and Intelligent Security Graph, and it helps maintain app compatibility in domain-joined VMs.

-Active Directory Domain Services: Azure Virtual Desktop VMs must domain-join an AD DS service, and AD DS must be in sync with Azure AD to associate users between the two services.
+- When using an AD DS domain, the domain must be in sync with Azure AD to associate users between the two services.
 You can use Azure AD Connect to associate AD DS with Azure AD.

 Azure Virtual Desktop session hosts: Session hosts are VMs that users connect to for their desktops and applications.
 Several versions of Windows are supported and you can create images with your applications and customizations.
 You can choose VM sizes, including GPU-enabled VMs.
 Each session host has an Azure Virtual Desktop host agent, which registers the VM as part of the Azure Virtual Desktop workspace or tenant.
 Each host pool can have one or more app groups, which are collections of remote applications or desktop sessions that you can access.
 To see which versions of Windows are supported, see Operating systems and licenses.